hackerlank/EasyDjango/doc/source/newproject.rst

 -----------------

 THe structure of this project closely follows the Django classical one.
-EasyDjango only provides default code or values for some parts, so you do not have to write them (but you can override them if you want):
+DjangoFloor only provides default code or values for some parts, so you do not have to write them (but you can override them if you want):

   * instead of writing a complete `myproject.settings` module, you only have to override some values in a `myproject.defaults` module,
   * a valid `ROOT_URLCONF` is provided (with admin views as well as static and media files), you can only add some views in a list in `myproject.url.urlpatterns`,